-If the beneficiary has received or is certified to receive the public benefits but requested disenrollment, please provide, in addition to completing the information below, evidence of the disenrollment or the request to disenroll if the public benefit-granting agency has not processed the request.
+If the beneficiary has received or is certified to receive the public benefits but requested disenrollment, please provide, in addition to providing the information about any exclusions below, evidence of the disenrollment or the request to disenroll if the public benefit-granting agency has not processed the request.

-Unless the beneficiary qualifies for certain exemptions listed in the table below, the beneficiary is ineligible for extension of stay and change of status if the beneficiary has received, since obtaining the nonimmigrant status that you seek to extend or which you seek to change on behalf of the beneficiary, the public benefits listed above for more than 12 months in the aggregate within any 36-month period (such that, for instance, receipt of two public benefits in one month counts as two months).
+Unless the beneficiary qualifies for certain exclusions listed in the table below, the beneficiary is ineligible for extension of stay and change of status if the beneficiary has received, since obtaining the nonimmigrant status that you seek to extend or which you seek to change on behalf of the beneficiary, the public benefits listed above for more than 12 months in the aggregate within any 36-month period (such that, for instance, receipt of two public benefits in one month counts as two months).

-The following is a list of exemptions from the public benefits listed above.
-If the beneficiary belongs to one of the following categories, submit the evidence listed below.
+The following is a list of exclusions from the public benefit considerations listed above.
+If the beneficiary belongs to one of the following categories, submit the evidence listed for the applicable categories.

-Exemption Description Evidence you must submit to qualify for exemption U.S. Armed Forces Service Members At the time the public benefit was received or at the time you file, or at time of adjudication of the I-539, the applicant is: • An alien enlisted in the U.S. Armed Forces, serving in active duty or in the Ready Reserve component of the U.S. Armed forces; or • The spouse or child of the service member (listed above).
-Service Members: Certified evidence of alien's enlistment/service issued by the authorizing official of the executive department in which service member is serving.
-Spouses and Children of Service Members: Copy of Form DD-1173, United States Uniformed Services Identification and Privilege Card (Dependent).
-Federally-funded Medicaid Children Who Will Naturalize Under INA 322 A child under 21 years of age; The recipient of Medicaid payment(s) for a an "emergency medical condition"; The receipt of Medicaid for services provided under the Individuals with Disabilities Education Act (IDEA); or Receipt during pregnancy and during the 60-day period after the last day of the pregnancy.
-Child currently residing abroad who entered the United States with a nonimmigrant visa to attend N-600K, Application for Citizenship and Issuance of Certificate Under INA Section 322 interview.
-Documentation of payments under the IDEA or school-based service; A statement with information regarding the "emergency medical condition" determination (if applicable); Pregnancy verification letter from medical professional including estimated duration of pregnancy.
-A copy of the N-600K interview notice Public Benefits While in an Immigration Category Exempt from Public Charge Received public benefits while in a category that is exempt from public charge; or Received public benefits while in a category had received a waiver for public charge.
-Information that evidences your status or that you received a waiver for the public charge ground of inadmissibility, such as: • Approval notice (Form I-797, Notice of Action); or • Form I-94, Arrival/Departure Record.
+Exclusion Description Evidence you must submit for the beneficiary to qualify for exclusion (as applicable) U.S. Armed Forces Service Members Federally-funded Medicaid At the time the public benefit was received or at the time you file the Form I-129, or at time of adjudication of the I-129, the beneficiary is: • An alien enlisted in the U.S. Armed Forces, serving in active duty or in the Ready Reserve component of the U.S. Armed Forces; • The spouse or child of the service member (listed above); or • The spouse or child of an individual enlisted in the U.S. Armed Forces, or serving in active duty or in the Ready Reserve component of the U.S. Armed Forces. • Receipt by an alien child under 21 years of age; • The recipient of Medicaid payment(s) for a an "emergency Service Members: Certified evidence of alien's enlistment/service issued by the authorizing official of the executive department in which service member is serving.
+Spouses and Children of Service Members: Copy of Form DD-1173, United States Uniformed Services Identification and Privilege Card (Dependent) medical condition"; The receipt of Medicaid for services provided under the Individuals with Disabilities Education Act (IDEA); or Receipt during pregnancy and during the 60-day period after the last day of the pregnancy.
+IDEA or school-based service; or Pregnancy verification letter from medical professional including estimated duration of pregnancy.
+Children Who Will Naturalize Under INA 322 Child currently residing abroad who entered the United States with a nonimmigrant visa to attend N-600K, Application for Citizenship and Issuance of Certificate Under INA Section 322 interview.
+A copy of the N-600K interview notice Public Benefits While in an Immigration Category Exempt from Public Charge Received public benefits while in a category that is exempt from public charge inadmissibility; or Received public benefits while in a category for which the beneficiary had received a waiver for public charge inadmissibility.
+Information that evidences the beneficiary's status or that the beneficiary received a waiver for the public charge ground of inadmissibility, such as: • Approval notice (Form I-797, Notice of Action); or • Form I-94, Arrival/Departure Record.